airpair/30-days-of-answers-on-stack-overflow/post.md

 If you are a developer or user of Stack Overflow (or any Stack Exchange site for that matter), create an account and stay logged in.
 You're probably gaining a lot of benefit from the site so why not use some of its built-in feedback capabilities to improve its overall quality?

 The next time you find a useful answer, upvote it!
 You'll be helping the user who provided the answer with some rep, which is the Stack Overflow equivalent of a thumbs-up and encouragement to keep up the good work.
 If the question was phrased well, upvote it too.
 If not, then add a comment providing more detail that might help other people users.
+This last part really does help, both the OP (original Poster) and the community as not everyone is as techy or aware of lingo or best practices, nor does a post from a user of another native tongue than the OP always come out in comphrensive sentences....let's face it  google translate / apertium (the open source project ) are great but not perfect.

 Do this enough and one day you might even find yourself providing answers of your own!